Teen Craft & Trade Intensives

 Class Description: This week-long intensive will focus on the basics of jewelry fabrication and design.
 Students will move through a series of beginner-level projects where they will build essential jewelry making skills through sawing, filing, measuring, drilling, basic forming, and an introduction to torch soldering.

 Instructor Bio: Colleen is a New England-based artist with a lifelong passion for creating and collecting objects.
 She studied sculpture at The School of the Museum of Fine Arts, where she discovered her love of metalsmithing.
-The process of creating objects with fire seemed so alluring, an age-old art form that still was very true to its origin.
-After working as a woodworker, a gardener, and as a jeweler, Colleen deepened her skills in the traditional art of jewelry making by enrolling in the Jewelry Making & Repair program at NBSS.
+The process of creating objects with fire seemed so alluring, an age-old art form that was still very true to its origin.
+After working as a woodworker, a gardener, and a jeweler, Colleen deepened her skills in the traditional art of jewelry making by enrolling in the Jewelry Making & Repair program at NBSS.
 It was there she was able to fine-tune her hand skills and learn more techniques in stone setting and fabrication.
 Since graduating in 2012, she has worked for several jewelers in the Boston area and now maintains her own jewelry collection.

 Teaching Assistant: TBD